Theory of the Elementary Particles: The spin of the -branch particles

-as it must be.
-In simple terms, the spin of the neutron originates from the superposition of two circular neutrino lattice oscillations with the frequencies $\omega$ and $\mathrm{-}\,\omega$ shifted in phase by $\pi$ at all lattice points.
+In simple terms, in this model of the neutron the spin originates from the superposition of two neutrino lattice oscillations with the frequencies $\omega$ and $\mathrm{-}\,\omega$ at all lattice points.
 From those only the angular momentum $\hbar$/2 of the oscillation at the center of the lattice remains.

 The spin of the proton is 1/2 and is unambiguously defined by the decay of the neutron n $\rightarrow$ p + e$^-$ + $\bar{\nu}_e$.
-We have suggested in Section 10 that 3/4$\cdot$N$^\prime$ anti-electron neutrinos of the neutrino lattice of the neutron are removed in the $\beta$-decay of the neutron and that the other N$^\prime$/4 anti-electron neutrinos leave with the emitted electron.
-The intrinsic angular momentum of the proton originates then from the spin of the central $\nu_\mu\bar{\nu}_\mu\nu_e$ triplet, from the spin of the e$^+$e$^-$e$^+$ triplet which is part of the remains of the neutron, and from the angular momentum of the center of the lattice oscillations with the superposition of two circular oscillations.
-The spin of the central $\nu_\mu\bar{\nu}_\mu\nu_e$ triplet is canceled by the spin of the e$^+$e$^-$e$^+$ triplet.
+We have suggested in Section 10 that 3/4$\cdot$N anti-electron neutrinos of the neutrino lattice of the neutron are removed in the $\beta$-decay of the neutron and that the other N/4 anti-electron neutrinos leave with the emitted electron.
+The intrinsic angular momentum of the proton originates then from the spin of the central $\nu_\mu\bar{\nu}_\mu\nu_e$ triplet, from the spin of the e$^+$e$^-$e$^+$ triplet which is part of the remains of the neutron, and from the angular momentum of the center of the lattice oscillations with the superposition of two oscillations.
+The spin of the central ($\nu_\mu\bar{\nu}_\mu\nu_e$)$_0$ triplet is canceled by the spin of the e$^+$e$^-$e$^+$ triplet.
 The intrinsic angular momentum of the proton is